Contact the Cunningham Library to discuss your metadata and indexing needs. The technical services expertise available within the library includes:

 - Blended, Online Learning and Distance Education (BOLDE)

-Publishers donating resources for inclusion in AEI, DRIE, BOLDE or Learning Ground should visit this page for more information.
+Publishers donating resources for inclusion in AEI, DRIE, BOLDE or Learning Ground should contact the library for more information.

 Australian Education Research Theses Database is a subscription database consisting of doctoral and masters research theses accepted by Australian universities in the field of education.
 More than 18 000 theses are listed dating back to 1919.
 Nearly 6000 theses are available online.
 Also included are some education theses from overseas universities on Australian education topics.